Debilski/software-group-therapy/_posts/2013-01-25-Random_numbers_in_MATLAB.md

 These lines seem reasonably intuitive, containing the name `'seed'`. `clock` returns a vector with current time and date which we also multiply with 100 in order to get a new number every 1/100 of a second.

 This, however, does not really do what we expect from it.
-While the snippet seeds the rng with the current time (which is what we wanted it to do) it also changes the *algorithm* of the random number generator (which we probably did not want). `'seed'` in this case represents the choice of the algorithm and it’s the most basic one MATLAB has to offer[1].
+While the snippet seeds the rng with the current time (which is what we wanted it to do) it also changes the *algorithm* of the random number generator (which we probably did not want). `'seed'` in this case represents the choice of the algorithm and it’s the most basic one MATLAB has to offer.

-**1**: <small>`'seed'` represents the default for MATLAB v4 and Wikipedia says this one came out in 1992.
+<small><span class="label label-info">Info</span> `'seed'` represents the default for MATLAB v4 and Wikipedia says this one came out in 1992.
 In 1996 v5 changed the default rng to `'state'` which is outdated as well. `'twister'` would be the ‘modern’ one to use in that syntax.</small>

-## Solution
+## Explanation

 ### Since 2011a